LeeBinder/Asus-Vivobook-S510UA-Hackintosh/README.md

     • Keyboard Backlight:	Yes
     • BIOS:			x510UAR 310 (X510UARAS310.zip)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<font style="font-family: Courier; font-size:30px; font-style:bold">T</font>his repo is the continuation of the now archived [tctien342 repo](https://github.com/tctien342/Asus-Vivobook-S510UA-Hackintosh/releases) which has been  discontinued because he upgraded to a different hackbook and gave his VivoBook away.
-It's based on whatnameisit's brilliant and cutting-edge [repo for his VivoBook X510UA-BQ490](https://github.com/whatnameisit/Asus-Vivobook-X510UA-BQ490-Hackintosh) based on OpenCore ("OC").
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<font style="font-family: Courier; font-size:30px; font-style:bold">T</font>his repo is based on now two archived repos:

+1. Initially tctien342's [VivoBook S510UA-BQ414T repo](https://github.com/tctien342/Asus-Vivobook-S510UA-Hackintosh/releases) which has been  discontinued because he upgraded to a different hackbook and gave his VivoBook away.
+2. Consecutively whatnameisit's brilliant and cutting-edge [VivoBook X510UA-BQ490 repo](https://github.com/whatnameisit/Asus-Vivobook-X510UA-BQ490-Hackintosh) based on OpenCore ("OC").
 The two main differences are:

-1. re-added keyboard backlight support
+   * re-added keyboard backlight support
-2. re-added a Clover EFI as *secondary* bootloader alternative by backporting OC's ACPI into Clover config.
+   * re-added a Clover EFI as *secondary* bootloader alternative by backporting OC's ACPI into Clover config.

-Users with VivoBooks *without* keyboard backlight are advised to rather use [whatnameisit's repo](https://github.com/whatnameisit/Asus-Vivobook-X510UA-BQ490-Hackintosh).
-He also has been tending it very actively so it is more likely to be as up-to-date as possible!
-Note that **he does *not* offer a Clover EFI** and that **you *do* need to be able to handle OpenCore**! _In any case_ please do read through his [ReadME](https://github.com/whatnameisit/Asus-Vivobook-X510UA-BQ490-Hackintosh) because it contains a wealth of important info and links which also apply to this repo!
+Users with VivoBooks *without* keyboard backlight are advised to rather use [whatnameisit's OC-based repo](https://github.com/whatnameisit/Asus-Vivobook-X510UA-BQ490-Hackintosh).
+He also has been tending it very actively until his VivoBook failed in Oct.
+2021.
+Even if you can still download his [old archived Clover EFI](https://github.com/whatnameisit/Asus-Vivobook-X510UA-BQ490-Hackintosh/blob/master/archives/CLOVER.zip), note that he stopped updating it on 2020-11-22 and merely keeps it for historical purposes.

+ _In any case_ please _do_ read through his [ReadME](https://github.com/whatnameisit/Asus-Vivobook-X510UA-BQ490-Hackintosh) because it contains a wealth of important info and links which also apply to this repo!

 Of the two bootloaders offered in this repo, [OpenCore](https://github.com/acidanthera/OpenCorePkg) and [Clover](https://github.com/CloverHackyColor/CloverBootloader), OC can be considered the preferred one despite of still being beta by version number.
 As per whatnameisit and others, in contrast to OC, Clover at this point does not support OEMTableID, masking and many other sophisticated features.
 For a more detailed comparison, you could read [Why OpenCore over Clover and others](https://dortania.github.io/OpenCore-Install-Guide/why-oc.html#opencore-features).